MTalha-Codes/mmqlc/README.md

 # MmQL - The Mathematical Query Language
-**MmQL** is a very lightweight computational tool in comparison to other contenders like ***MAPLE , Wolfram Mathematica and MATLAB*** developed purely in **C++23**.
+**MmQL** is a very lightweight computational tool in comparison to other strong contenders like ***MAPLE , Wolfram Mathematica and MATLAB*** developed purely in **C++23**.
 Though it is not as advanced as these tools but it really do some of the calculations swiftly and perfectly.
 ## What is MmQL ?
 **MmQL** is an acronym that stands for **M**athe**m**atical **Q**uery **L**anguage.
 It is a compiled ***(Read the important tip block down there !)*** language as well as a case-sensitive **where uppercase and  lowercase matters**.
 The compiler (**MmQLC**) is a custom and a very simple compiler.
 Techniques like Tokenization and Parsing are used by this custom compiler.
 > [!IMPORTANT]